What is Familial Pancreatic Cancer?

 How is FPC diagnosed?

-2 or more members of a family who are first-degree relatives of 1 another, such as parents, siblings, and/or children, who have been diagnosed with pancreatic cancer, or
+2 or more members of a family who are first-degree relatives, such as parents, children, or siblings, who have been diagnosed with pancreatic cancer, or

-3 or more close relatives from the same side of the family, such as parents, siblings, children, grandparents, aunts, uncles, nieces, nephews, grandchildren, and/or cousins, who have been diagnosed with pancreatic cancer.
+3 or more close relatives from the same side of the family who have been diagnosed with pancreatic cancer.

 If you have symptoms of pancreatic cancer, talk with your doctor.
 He or she will perform a physical exam and ask you about your medical history.
 Your doctor will also recommend specific tests to help find pancreatic cancer.
 Learn more about the symptoms and signs of pancreatic cancer.